 Diagnosing Seizures in Rabbits

 A neurological examination by your exotics veterinarian will help determine the cause of the seizure.
-Your vet may recommend specific tests to rule out some common causes of seizures including ear cytologies or cultures, MRI or CT scans, radiographs (X-rays), E. cuniculi testing, or blood chemistry screening.
+Your vet may recommend specific tests to rule out some common reasons behind seizures including ear cytology or cultures, MRI or CT scans, radiographs (X-rays), E. cuniculi testing, or blood chemistry screening.
 There is, however, no "seizure test" that can determine the cause with certainty.
-If the tests come back inconclusive or diagnostics are not financially affordable for you, a "cocktail" of the aforementioned medications may be tried before starting your rabbit on long-term seizure control medications.
+If the tests come back inconclusive or diagnostics are not financially affordable for you, a variety of medications may be tried before starting your rabbit on a long-term seizure control prescription.

-If you are present when your rabbit has a seizure, stay calm and hold your rabbit firmly but gently so that it does not flail or fall and hurt itself.
+If you are present when your rabbit has a seizure, stay calm and hold your rabbit firmly but gently so that it does not flail or fall, which may cause other injuries.
 Next, look at the clock to see what time it is; most seizures last less than a minute.
-If your rabbit continues to have convulsions for more than a couple of minutes you should rush it to the closest vet for emergency treatment while you cool it down using a wet towel.
+If your rabbit continues to have convulsions for more than a couple of minutes, take it to the closest vet for emergency treatment while you cool it down using a wet towel.

-Your exotics vet may try a variety of medications to treat some of the most common causes of seizures.
-Antibiotics, steroids, anti-parasitics, anti-inflammatories, and even seizure control medications may be used if the definitive reason for the seizures is not found.
+Your veterinarian may try a variety of medications to treat some common causes of seizures.
+Antibiotics, steroids, anti-parasitics, anti-inflammatories, and even seizure control medications may be used if the definitive reason for the episodes is not found.
 Phenobarbital is one commonly used seizure control medication that your exotics vet may prescribe.

 Seizures occur unexpectedly, and often as a result of unknown causes.
-Prevention, therefore, involves proper medication and care during and after seizures.
+Prevention, therefore, involves proper medication and care following any previous episodes.
 Regular checkups can help your veterinarian identify possible issues that can contribute to seizures.
 Keeping up with your rabbit's vaccination schedule can help keep other conditions at bay that may contribute to neurological issues.